erinosb/HTSF_workshop/01_RNAseq_alignment.md

 ## All samples

 Our example only aligned one of or our ten datasets.
-To run the other 9, we can make a script that simply lists all the commands to generate the full aligment dataset:
+To run all 10, we can make a script that simply lists all the commands to generate the full aligment dataset:

 **script_demo_ALL.sh**
 ```bash